fastapi/fastapi/docs/en/docs/tutorial/sql-databases.md

 ### About `def` vs `async def`

-Here we are using SQLAlchemy code inside of the *path operation function* and in the dependency, and, in turn, it will go and communicate with an external database.
+Here we are using SQLAlchemy code inside the *path operation function* and in the dependency, and, in turn, it will go and communicate with an external database.

 That could potentially require some "waiting".